 Let’s take a closer look at what you need to know about this card.

-At the moment the card an excellent welcome bonus of 80,000 bonus IHG Rewards Club points after spending $2,000 within three months.
+At the moment the IHG Premier Card is offering an excellent welcome bonus of 140,000 bonus IHG Rewards Club points after spending $3,000 within three months.
 This is the biggest bonus we have ever seen on the card, as previously the biggest bonus offered 125,000 points.

 The welcome bonus on this card isn’t available to those who currently have this specific card, or have received a new cardmember bonus on this card in the past 24 months.

 You’re eligible for this card even if you have IHG’s previous co-branded credit card.
 These cards are even great complements to one another.
 While you can get both cards, note that Chase also typically lets you product change between personal cards, assuming you’ve had a card for at least 12 months.
 You’ll need to phone up the number on the back of your card to find out more.

 Chase has what’s known as the 5/24 rule.
 This means that if you’ve opened five or more new card accounts in the past 24 months you typically won’t be approved for this card.
 So if you do apply for this card, make sure you’re under that limit.

 The IHG Premier Card has an $89 annual fee, and it isn’t waived for the first year.
 You can add additional cardmembers to your account at no extra cost.

 As I’ll explain below, this annual fee is so well worth it even if you don’t spend money on the card, since you get an anniversary free night certificate.